Search

 Sponsored Skilled Workers who move to a different UK sponsor or who change jobs to a role which falls within a different occupation code (but stay with the same sponsor) must be assigned a new CoS and are required to submit a Skilled Worker Change of Employment visa application.
 The Home Office has now confirmed in their guidance that a right to work check must be carried out prior to a sponsored worker starting their new job, even if this new job is with the same sponsor.
 This essentially means that for Skilled Workers who are not changing sponsors and who are moving to a new job within their current organisation, they cannot start their new role until they have received their new Biometric Residence Permit (BRP) as this document is required for the online right to work check.

 Change is the norm in UK immigration law, and the above information does not cover all the changes we expect to see in 2023.
-Please get in touch with our UK immigration team to discuss any of your business or private immigration concerns or queries.
+Please get in touch with our UK immigration lawyers to discuss any of your business or private immigration concerns or queries.

 About this article